9. Koroviev's stunts

 Speculating in foreign currency

-The Soviet rouble was not a convertible currency, and the government therefore had great need of foreign currency for trade purposes.
+The currencies of the Soviet Union (the official chervonets and the non-official ruble) were not convertible currencies.
+Therefore, the government had a great need of foreign currency for trade purposes.
 Soviet citizens were forbidden to keep foreign currency.
 Speculating in currency could even be a capital offence.

-Click here to read more about foreign currency
+Click here to read more on foreign currency in the Soviet Union

 The portrait of some old man